-- (1) Items requiring review by the commission at a hearing.
-Partial demolition of any architecturally significant features which would alter the massing of the existing structure including, but not limited to the following items. - a) Additions or ells determined to be architecturally significant by commission or commission staff. - b) Roofs, including flat roofs, determined to be architecturally significant by commission or commission staff. - c) Porches determined to be architecturally significant by commission or commission staff, except open decks, staircases, and entryways, which are excluded from review. - d) Removal or envelopment by subsequent additions of 50% or more of any single exterior wall surface.
-Each wall is calculated by square footage individually. - e) Demolition of any architectural detail determined to be architecturally significant by commission or commission staff. - i) Brackets - ii) Crown molding - iii) Porch columns and railings - iv) Bay windows - v) Dormers - vi) Chimneys - (2) Items requiring review by the commission that may be reviewed and approved by commission staff without a hearing if plans indicate - a) Removal or alteration of the roof structure. - b) Repair or replacement of existing and original porches with similar materials to match existing. - c) Demolition or construction of additions or alterations not visible from a public way. - d) Removal or envelopment by subsequent additions of 50% to 100% of any single exterior wall surface.
-Each wall is calculated by square footage. - (3) Items considered to be de minimis and requiring no commission or commission staff review: - a) Open porches and entryways consisting of only a set of stairs, an entrance platform and a roof which are utilitarian in design or do not contribute to the architectural significance or character of the building. - b) Demolition or construction of new additions which remove, alter, or envelop 50% or less of a single exterior wall.
+- a) Additions or ells determined to be architecturally significant by commission or commission staff. - b) Roofs, including flat roofs, determined to be architecturally significant by commission or commission staff. - e) Porches determined to be architecturally significant by commission or commission staff, except Removal of open decks, staircases, porches and entryways, which are excluded from review. - d) Removal or envelopment by subsequent additions of 50% or more of any single exterior wall surface.
+Each wall is calculated by square footage individually. - e) Demolition of any architectural detail determined to be architecturally significant by commission or commission staff. - i) Brackets - ii) Crown molding - iii) Porch columns and railings - iv) Bay windows - v) Dormers - vi) Chimneys - (2) Items requiring review by the commission that may be reviewed and approved by commission staff without a hearing if plans indicate

+- a) Removal or alteration of the roof structure. - b) Repair or replacement of existing and original porches with similar materials to match existing. c) Demolition or construction of additions or alterations not visible from a public way. - d) Removal or envelopment by subsequent additions of 50% to 100% of any single exterior wall surface.

+Each wall is calculated by square footage.

+- (3) Items considered to be de minimis and requiring no commission or commission staff review: - (1) a) Open porches and entryways consisting of only a set of stairs, an entrance platform and a roof which are utilitarian in design or do not contribute to the architectural significance or character of the building.; - (2) b) Demolition or construction of new additions which remove, alter, or envelop 50% or less of a single exterior wall;